Share this:

 Related Article: Family-friendly Movies for Black History Month

-Black actors are not the only champions in the film industry.
-Black filmmakers, screenplay writers, and workers in cinematography come together to create blockbusters.
+In the landscape of filmmaking, movies with Black actors are not the sole champions; Black filmmakers, screenplay writers, and cinematographers collaborate to create blockbusters.
 Interested in Black cinematic history?
 Check out The National Black Movie Association.
-Learn about the highest-grossing Black films and the art of Black people on and behind the big screen.
+Learn about the highest-grossing Black films and the artistic contributions of African American individuals both in front of and behind the camera.

 Did we miss any Black theatrical releases?
 Please let us know in the comments or contact us at The Voice of Black Cincinnati.
 All of the films listed have the potential to go to the Oscars and earn nominations, such as Best Picture.